cmjgrubb/Powershell/README.md

 The microsoftUpdate.ps1 runs Microsoft Update, including Sharepoint updates.

 The veeamInstallationPrep.ps1 prepares a non-domain computer to back up to Veeam Backup and Replication.

+The LIWHAP script.ps1 combines two Excel files base on a common field - account number.